uoregon-libraries/rais-image-server/README.md

 Also note that the scheme and server (`http://my.iiifserver.example.com:8888`) are informative for the IIIF information response, but aren't actually used by the application otherwise.
-IIIF information requests must include a full URI to an image, and the scheme and server aren't known to HTTP servers at runtime.
+IIIF information responses must include the full URI to any given image.
+The information must be correct, however, because IIIF clients **will** use it to determine how to find the image tiles.

 It is probably a good idea to set this up to run on server startup, and to respawn if it dies unexpectedly: